Manipur: NIA arrests accused in 2024 Moreh IRB post attack case

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Following his arrest, Mate was presented before a court in Silchar, which granted the NIA transit remand custody, the officials added.
+Following his arrest, Mate was presented before a court in Silchar, which granted the NIA transit remand custody, the official added.

-According to an official statement released by the investigating agency, authorities will now transfer Thangminlar Mate to Guwahati so he can appear before the NIA’s special court for further proceedings.
+According to an official statement released by the investigating agency, authorities will now transfer him to Guwahati so he can appear before the NIA’s special court for further proceedings.